Index

 lxc.mount.auto = proc:mixed sys:ro cgroup:rw

-And now you have install LXC from the main branch of the LXC git.
+Now you have to install LXC from the main branch of the LXC git.
 In fact, there is a bug in latest lxc-6.0.4 that cause an error like this (you can see it by activating the debug) when trying to start an unprivileged container:

 Permission denied - Failed to preserve net namespace